visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_comparison.rst

 language.
 Database comparisons use a special expression called *conn_cmfe*, which is capable of mapping a field from one mesh to another mesh using a mesh connectivity-based approach.
-The name "conn_cmfe" means *connectivity-based common mesh field evaluation* (CMFE) and as the name implies, the expression takes fields from one mesh and maps the field onto another mesh by taking the cell or node-centered values on the donor mesh and mapping them onto the cells or nodes having the same indices in the
+The name "conn_cmfe" means *connectivity-based cross-mesh field evaluation* (CMFE) and as the name implies, the expression takes fields from one mesh and maps the field onto another mesh by taking the cell or node-centered values on the donor mesh and mapping them onto the cells or nodes having the same indices in the